LoganRauh/ECE-484-Individual-Project-3/README.md

 ## Flipper
 My flippers are completely made from cardboard and tape, and they are addmitedly very simple.
 They can however be 3D printed for a more sturdy output or simply adjust your flipper to your needs or size needed.

-There are three key parts to the flippers to note: the flipper (1), the rotation point (2), and the solenoid connnection (3).
+There are three key parts to the flippers to note: the paddle (1), the rotation point (2), and the solenoid connnection (3).
 These will be outlined below.

 ![20240517_104243](https://github.com/LoganRauh/ECE-484-Individual-Project-3/assets/94214499/c01d4992-c4e7-4389-880a-7d88428c6420)